What is an SAP Evaluation?

 You will likely have more questions about the process.
 You can ask your employer for the answers to such questions, or your SAP during the process.
 Additionally, you can look up answers to questions on the following website:

 If you require an SAP evaluation or are an employer seeking an SAP for an employee, look no further than South Bay Counseling LCSW PC for thorough, timely professional SAP evaluations and recommendations.
-Call us today at (631) 264-0058 or fill out our appointment request form to schedule an appointment today.
+Call us today at (631) 264-0058 or book an appointment online.